facebook

 • Airport or Hotel pick-up and drop-off

-• Entry fees for David Sheldrick Wildlife Trust, Green Crater Lake, Masai Mara Reserve, Lake Nakuru National Park, Ol Pejeta Conservancy, Swara Plains and Amboseli National Park
+• Entry fees for David Sheldrick Wildlife Trust, Nairobi National Park, Ol Pejeta Conservancy, Swara Plains and Amboseli National Park

 • Fully equipped expedition Land Rover Defender